Jinji Lake

-Jinji Lake (金鸡湖 (金雞湖, Jīnjī Hú), literally Golden Rooster Lake) is a fresh water lake located in the central part of Suzhou Industrial Park, Jiangsu, China.
+Jinji Lake (金鸡湖 (Jīnjī Hú)) is a fresh water lake located in the central part of Suzhou Industrial Park, Jiangsu, China.
 It occupies an area of 7.18 km2 and its average depth is about 2.5-3 m.
 There are two man-made islands in the lake.

 History

 Originally a marshy and shallow pond, Jinji Lake was re-developed through AECOM's award-winning landscape plan in 2003 into one of China's largest lakefront parks.

 Geography

 The lake is one of the largest inland lakes in China.
 The northern and western shores of the lake is concentrated on shopping and entertainment amenities.
 The green spaces are along the eastern and southern shore.